visdesignlab/Sanguine/backend/README.md

 ## Development Environment Quick Start

 This API uses pipenv and django to serve up the dynamically queried data.
 To install all the needed packages please make sure you have pipenv installed globally.
 If you need instructions for setting it up, check [here](https://pipenv.pypa.io/en/latest/install/#installing-pipenv).
-Once  `pipenv` is installed, you can set up a virtual environment and install all python dependencies with `pipenv install`.
+Once  pipenv is installed, you can set up a virtual environment and install all python dependencies with `pipenv install`.

-Once `pipenv` is set up and the .env file is set correctly, run `pipenv serve` to run a local development server at http://127.0.0.1:8000/.
+Once pipenv has finished setting up, run `pipenv serve` to run a local development server at http://127.0.0.1:8000/.

-**NOTE**: You will need access to the University of Utah health records database with a VPN
+**NOTE**: You will need access to the University of Utah health records database with a VPN to query any data.

 ## Deploying In Production